-Your driver station laptop, cRIO, and speed controllers are some of the most expensive parts of your robot and you do not get new ones each year (some speed controllers but never enough).
+Your driver station laptop, RoboRIO, and speed controllers are some of the most expensive parts of your robot and you do not get new ones each year (you may get some speed controllers but never enough).
 Make sure you keep them clean and working.
-Cover them when they are not being used (Avoid getting metal shaving in them, this can cause them to fail).
+Cover them when they are not being used (Avoid getting metal shavings in them, this can cause them to fail).
 Clean them with compressed air regularly and make sure to store them somewhere where they cannot be lost or stolen.